amoorihesham/Kasper/README.md

 # Kasper Template
 ### Kasper Template [HTML, CSS, Fontawesome]

-This is my first project ever after finishing learning the basics of "Html, Css",In this project i have learned more about flexbox to help me solve the issues i faced to achive the final theme, i also read more in depth about media quires and how to maintain it.
+This is my 2sec project ever after finishing learning the basics of "Html, Css",In this project i have learned more about flexbox to help me solve the issues i faced to achive the final theme, i also read more in depth about media quires and how to maintain it.

 1. This is my 2sec project ever after finishing learning the basics.
 2. This template inspired of a desgin i see on 'Elzero Web School' youtube channel